 Here are three keys to an improved pay communication strategy:

 2) Use Your Managers.
 Managers are a critical link between employees and your pay programs.
 Yet, if your organization is like many others, you may not be confident that they can lead pay conversations effectively.
-It’s critical to train your managers to communicate—confidently and authentically—your company’s approach to pay, and the pay decisions that they make based on that approach.
+So train your managers to communicate—confidently and authentically—your company’s approach to pay, and the pay decisions that they make based on that approach.
 Top performing companies spend more time training their managers to talk about pay.

 3) Think Like a Marketer.
 This means evolving away from self-service and portal-based employee communication to a more ongoing campaign-based approach.
 It also means putting your employees’ concerns at the center of your communication strategy.
 For your message to reach and resonate with employees, you need to understand how they think about compensation, and provide information that speaks to that perspective.